Ahmed Zabana

-Ahmed Zabana (أحمد زبانة; real name: Ahmed Zahana, born 1926, died June 19, 1956) was an Algerian militant who participated in the outbreak of the Algerian War.
-He was executed by guillotine on June 19, 1956, in Algiers.
+Ahmed Zabana (أحمد زبانة; real name: Ahmed Zahana; 1926 – 19 June 1956) was an Algerian fighter who participated in the outbreak of the Algerian War.
+He was executed by guillotine by French authorities on 19 June 1956, in Algiers.

 Early life

 Zabana was born in 1926 in Saint-Lucien (now Zahana).
 The youngest of nine children, he was a member of the Algerian Muslim Scouts, which inspired nationalist feeling in him.
 He joined the Movement for the Triumph of Democratic Liberties in 1950.
 He later became a member of the military wing of a pro-independence secret society, and participated in a mail operation in Oran in 1950.
 He was later arrested and spent three years in prison and an additional three years in exile.

 Role in the preparation of the revolution

 After the dissolution of the Revolutionary Committee of Unity and Action on 5 July 1954, Zabana was commissioned by Larbi Ben M'hidi to prepare for the revolution by obtaining weapons and personnel.
 Zabana's tasks were to structure revolutionary forces and train them, and also to visit strategic locations to choose places that could be made centers of revolution.
 Zabana succeeded in forming revolutionary cadres in Zahana, Oran, Aïn Témouchent, Hammam Bou Hadjar, Hassi El Ghella, and Chaabet El Ham. he then ordered the men of the cadres to gather subscriptions for buying weapons and ammunition.
 With Abdulmalek Ramadan, Zabana supervised the military training of the cadres.
-At a meeting on October 30, 1954, chaired by Ben M'hidi, the organizers of the revolution determined that it would begin with a series of attacks on the night of November 1.
-The following day, October 31st, Zabana met with his units and assigned specific targets as well as a rendezvous point on Jabal al-Qada.
+At a meeting on 30 October 1954, chaired by Ben M'hidi, the organizers of the revolution determined that it would begin with a series of attacks on the night of 1 November.
+The following day, 31 October, Zabana met with his units and assigned specific targets as well as a rendezvous point on Jabal al-Qada.